emoreno911/dazzle/README.md

-# DAZZLE
+# DAZZLE PROTOCOL
-A dApp that allows you to send tokens and NFT's to anyone through a simple LINK.
+Dazzle is a dApp that allows you to send tokens and NFT’s to anyone through a simple link, so you can onboard your friends into DeFi just by sending them a link via email or your favorite messaging app.

+With the Smartwallet feature users can get a wallet who is linked to a social account like Google, Facebook, Github, Twitter, etc. That's the only they need to send tokens, they can receive tokens in the Smartwallet too.
+At the moment only the Google authentication provider is enabled and is working with the Tron blockchain integration.

 Demo: https://testnet.dazzleprotocol.com/